 When the calf is about 2 weeks old, start feeding it a little grain mixture.
-A commercial calf feed may be fed or a homemixed feed consisting of:
+A commercial calf feed may be fed or a home-mixed feed consisting of:

-30 pounds of ground yellow corn
+- 30 pounds of ground yellow corn

-30 pounds wheat bran
+- 30 pounds wheat bran

-30 pounds of crushed oats
+- 30 pounds of crushed oats

-10 pounds of linseed, peanut or soybean meal

-One pound of salt should be added to each 100 pounds of the above mixture.
+- 10 pounds of linseed, peanut or soybean meal Add 1 pound of salt to each 100 pounds of the above mixture.

 If at first the calf does not eat the grain feed, place a little in its mouth until it begins eating.
-Place before it only the amount it will clean up before the next feeding otherwise, the feed will become stale.
+Place before it only the amount it will clean up before the next feeding, otherwise the feed will become stale.